NotBobTheBuilder/CandleFire/README.md

 Config
 ======

-If you're serving behind nginx (Like I am) copy or symlink cfm.local to your sites-enabled.
+1. Run `npm install` to get the dependencies.

-Make sure you add cfm.local to your /etc/hosts.
+2. Run `node index.js` to run the server

-(Or change the server name to match your hostname)
+3. Run `python3 test_data.py` to make some test data